inno-se/the-guide/README.md

 *noun*

 A tool to give your (written) communication more clarity and efficiency.
 Lead with the conclusion, then provide key arguments and finally support them with detailed information [^MintoPyramid].

-## quality attribute (QA)

-*noun*

-A measurable or testable property of a system that is used to indicate how well the system satisfies the needs of its stakeholders beyond the basic function of the system [^Bck].

 ## record